 The tip of the walking pole slots securely into the tent, and it looks tough enough to last.

 The inner tent can stay attached to the flysheet or can be removed fairly easily when packing it away.
 You can also put the inner tent up on its own but I don’t see a reason to do this in the unpredictable UK weather.
 You are likely to be always carrying the flysheet, so might as well leave them both attached together.
-You can just leave all the doors tied back for maximum ventilation.
+And just leave all the doors tied back for maximum ventilation.

 The gain from putting the inner tent up on its own seems very small.
 It’s also a lot of hassle to pitch it without the flysheet as you’ll need extra poles for the ends and extra guy ropes.

 The inner tent has two mesh pockets which are a useful size – big enough for a mobile phone or head torch.